hedzr/store/README.md

 })  // since v1.2.5
 defer conf.Close()  // when you used SetTTL, the Close() is must be had.

-conf.SetEx("app.logging.auto-stop", true,
-  func(path string, oldData any, node radix.Node[any], trie radix.Trie[any]) {
+// Set/create a node at once by SetEx() conf.SetEx("app.logging.auto-stop", true, func(path string, oldData any, node radix.Node[any], trie radix.Trie[any]) {
     conf.SetTTL(path, 30*time.Minute,